techborder/wp/wp-content/themes/goran/readme.txt

 4. Featured Images for pages are 1230 wide by 1230 high.

 == Changelog ==

+= 08 July 2016 =
+* Remove unneeded `plugin-enhancements.php` file.
+Caused fatal errors and is only needed in parent theme, Edin.

+= 28 June 2016 =
+* Update Headstart featured image URL.

+= 23 May 2016 =
+* Make sure breadcrumb separator is inline with the links.

+= 12 May 2016 =
+* Add new classic-menu tag.

+= 5 May 2016 =
+* Move annotations into the `inc` directory.

+= 4 May 2016 =
+* Move existing annotations into their respective theme directories.

+= 20 April 2016 =
+* Add new Breadcrumb Navigation tag.

+= 19 April 2016 =
+* Correct text domain.
+* Update negative margin on Featured Images when sidebar is set to the left.
+Makes sure sidebar and image don't touch.

+= 5 April 2016 =
+* Editor styles on audio embeds and .wp-audio-shortcode caused an infinite loop when audio players were inserted into the content.
+Removing these styles

+= 9 March 2016 =
+* Make sure child menu is left align even with a long parent menu.

+= 20 January 2016 =
+* Add margin-bottom to a PollDaddy
+* Remove custom PollDaddy styles

+= 6 November 2015 =
+* Add support for missing Genericons and update to 3.4.1.

 = 30 October 2015 =
 * Updating changelog;